qintarra/C-Sharp/Tasks/LINQ_task/README.md

 Get a sequence of string representations of only odd **integerList** values and sort in ascending order.

+## Part Middle

+At the Middle level, you need to solve the following five tasks:

+### Task 6

+A sequence of positive integers **numbers** and a sequence of strings **stringList** are given.
+Get a new sequence of strings according to the following rule: for each value **n** from sequence **numbers**, select a string from the sequence **stringList** that starts with a digit and has length **n**.
+If there are several required strings in the **stringList** sequence, return the first; if there are none, then return the string "Not found" (To handle the situation related to the absence of required strings, use the ?? operation)

 ## An example of solving a LINQ task